 … let’s talk.

 When big companies took over what we were eating and started making fake food imitations that we were never meant to consume, like vegetable shortening, margarine, and soybean oil, people started getting pretty messed up.
-We never used to have issues like heart disease, widespread autoimmune disorders, or metabolic syndrome.
+We never used to have such widespread issues like heart disease, autoimmune disorders, or metabolic syndrome.